ojoago1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-script that adds the two numbers stored in the environment variables WATER and STIR and prints the result
+add /action to the PATH. /action should be the last directory the shell looks into when looking for a program